AW-2021/PlatonicClub-website/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Platonic Club is a e-commerce web store that sells handmade jewellery to customers.
-It is a full-stack E-commerce website, with a fully functional admin dashboard, all made using PHP, HTML, CSS and JavaScript!
+<div align="justify">Platonic Club is a e-commerce web store that sells handmade jewellery to customers.
+It is a full-stack E-commerce website, with a fully functional admin dashboard, all made using PHP, HTML, CSS and JavaScript and MySQl!</div><br>

+<div align="justify">The website helps to increase the customer traffic for this business and allows the business to market and sell their products in a more organized manner.
+The website makes lengthy processes such as checkout and searching products a lot more convenient.
+The CRUD admin dashboard will make it easier for the team that creates the jewelry to add and update inventory products, check all placed orders and even get a list of all currently registered customers on their website.</div>

 ## Main Website Features